-- Cyclops' codename is mentioned but he mostly goes by Scott throughout all of the movies.
+- Cyclops' codename is mentioned, but he mostly goes by Scott throughout all of the movies.

 - Jean Grey and Kitty Pryde never use codenames in the films.
-While their comic counterparts went through a few over the years, they usually go by their real names anyway (a rarity for superhero comics).
+While their comic counterparts went through a few over the years, they usually go by their birth names anyway (a rarity for superhero comics).

 - The Blob never gets called by that name.
 The best we get is a Lampshade Hanging where he mistakes Logan's "bub" for that name, and sees it as an insult.